Gorgias macros to guide returns without a portal: A 2026 guide

 Trying to manage customer returns without a proper portal can feel like you’re stuck in a loop.
 For support teams, it's the same repetitive tasks over and over again, and one tiny mistake can turn a straightforward return into a customer service mess.
 Your agents end up copying and pasting the same instructions all day, while your customers are left waiting for a simple answer.

 If you’re a Gorgias user, you know it has some built-in tools to help out.
-But are they really enough?
 In this guide, we'll walk through how you can use native features like macros to handle returns.
-We'll also be honest about their limitations and show you a smarter way to automate the whole process with an AI that actually learns from your team's expertise.
+We'll also explore how to optimize their use and show you a way to augment the process with a complementary AI that learns from your team's expertise.

 What are Gorgias macros?